Mario’s bowling center welcomes reopening green light

-NASSAU, BAHAMAS — Former Cabinet Minister Leslie Miller said yesterday that with Mario’s Bowling and Family Entertainment Palace set to reopen this Wednesday, staff members were “elated and ready to go” following a lengthy hiatus due to COVID-19 restrictions.
+NASSAU, BAHAMAS — Former Member of Parliament Leslie Miller said yesterday that with Mario’s Bowling and Family Entertainment Palace set to reopen this Wednesday, staff members were “elated and ready to go” following a lengthy hiatus due to COVID-19 restrictions.

 Miller told Eyewitness News: “On behalf of our 58 staff members, we are more than happy to be open after being closed for the past several months.